 Mrs. Tabi began dancing at the age of 3 studying tap, ballet, gymnastics, and jazz.
 She studied under many different studios; Mid Illinois Jets, Gordan Craig, Parish School of Performing Arts, but spent most of her time at Fitness and Fun Plus in Bethalto, Illinois.
 Throughout her years dancing she attended numerous dance competitions every year winning various awards as well as a yearly dance convention.
 While in high school Tabi was a part of the Alton High School Competitive Cheerleading team where she traveled to Florida to perform in the Orange and Citrus Bowl as well as competing at the state level competitions.
 After high school Mrs. Tabi was a UCA cheerleader for 2 summers where she traveled around Illinois teaching summer cheer camps.
-She also started coaching the Alton Middle School Competitive Cheerleading squad right out of high school where she was promoted to Varsity Competitive Coach after 2 years and continued coaching for another 4 years.
+She also started coaching the Alton Middle School Competitive Cheerleading squad right out of high school where she was promoted to Varsity Competitive Coach continued coaching for another 4 years.

 Brittni has been dancing for over 22 years.
 She is from the St. Louis area where she grew up dancing at St. Peters Academy of Dance.
 Brittni is trained in ballet, tap, jazz, lyrical, contemporary, hip-hop and modern.
 During her time at St. Peters Academy of Dance, Brittni participated in numerous regional and national dance competitions winning many titles and overalls.